renovate-bot/ghiscoding-_-native-copyfiles/README.md

 copyfiles ./foo/**/*.txt out -f
 ```

-does not work by default on a mac
+does not work by default on a Mac

 but